Thursday, September 09, 2010 |

 SoundStart can be accessed when a parent, physician, nurse, teacher, or CAS worker etc. calls in a referral.
 Appointments will be booked soon after receipt of the referral.
 SoundStart drop-ins serve as a place where families can "meet" a Speech-Language Pathologist for general discussion regarding communication development.
 Should there be a concern, it is recommended that children be scheduled for a speech-language assessment.

-SoundStart accepts referrals until March 31st of the year a child becomes eligible to attend Senior Kindergarten.
+SoundStart accepts referrals until January 31st of the year a child becomes eligible to attend Grade 1.
 Children beyond this age should be referred for school-based services through their teacher.